 - fallen jaw, causing the mouth to open.

 Emotions don’t always occur as isolated feelings.
-Perhaps Sam enjoys catching up with Phil but is angry that he cheated his way to the top.
+Perhaps Sam enjoys being promoted to the same level as Phil, but she is angry that he cheated his way there.
 Maybe Phil feels sad about what he did because it means he lost Sam’s respect.
-Maybe Sam is happy that Dan is going away to university because of the opportunities it will grant him, yet sad because she’ll miss him.
+Maybe Sam is happy for Dan, who is going away to university, because of the opportunities it will grant him, yet sad because she’ll miss him.

 Micro-expressions and faking it